 The pros and cons of buying short term disability insurance outside your workplace

 Every person who works for a living is at risk of losing their income because of a disability.
 One in four 20-year-olds will become disabled before reaching retirement age.1 Many think disability insurance is only for people who work in places like construction sites where on-the-job accidents are common.
-However, most disabilities are caused by chronic conditions such as back pain, depression, or illnesses such as cancer, heart disease, or even arthritis.2
+However, the illnesses and injuries that are that are covered by short-term disability insurance do not need to have occurred on the job.
+In fact, common qualifying conditions include pregnancy, chronic conditions such as back pain, depression, illnesses such as cancer, heart disease, or even arthritis.2

 Short-term (STD) and long-term (LTD) disability insurance help protect your income by paying a monthly cash benefit if you are unable to work.
 LTD can be purchased individually through an agent or with a group plan via the workplace; STD is usually purchased as part of a group plan through the workplace.
 In fact, many prominent disability insurers, such as Guardian, only offer short-term disability through employers.